Dr Rachel E. Menzies is a clinical psychologist, and member of the Australian Psychological Society. She is also a Board-approved supervisor.

 Rachel completed her Honours degree in psychology at the University of Sydney, winning the Dick Thompson Thesis Prize for her work on death anxiety and its relationship with Obsessive Compulsive Disorder (OCD).
-Rachel completed her Masters of Clinical Psychology and her PhD at the University of Sydney.
-She was awarded the Australian Psychological Society (APS) Award for Excellent PhD Thesis, for her research on death anxiety, its role in mental illness, and its treatment.
+Rachel then completed her Masters of Clinical Psychology and her PhD at the University of Sydney, and was awarded the Australian Psychological Society (APS) Award for Excellent PhD Thesis, for her research on death anxiety, its role in mental illness, and its treatment.

 Rachel has published extensively on the causes of various disorders, including depression, OCD, panic disorder, illness anxiety, social anxiety, agoraphobia, generalised anxiety disorder and the specific phobias, as well as on gender differences in anxiety.